-31 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25-year vision and 10 key goals.
+- 32 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25-year vision and 10 key goals.
 This was refreshed with the adoption in July 2016 of the Rotherham Town Centre Supplementary Planning Document, which reviewed progress to date and set out an up-to-date vision for the town centre and key moves required to achieve this.
-This was supplemented by a Masterplan (September 2017) which considers how the plans and aspirations for the town centre can be implemented, taking account of the viability and deliverability of proposals, in order to turn the vision and plans into reality.

-32 The Council has demonstrated its commitment to proactive regeneration by:

-- Securing a development partner (Muse Developments Ltd) to deliver a mixed-use leisure quarter including an 8-screen cinema and a 69-room hotel complemented by restaurants, bars and public spaces on Forge Island and the adjoining former magistrates' court site.
-Completion of Forge Island is anticipated in summer 2024. - Planning permissions have been granted for the development of Riverside Garden and Rotherham
+This was supplemented by a Masterplan (September 2017) which considers how the plans and aspirations for the town centre can be implemented, taking account of the viability and deliverability of proposals, in order to turn the vision and plans into reality. - 33 The Council has demonstrated its commitment to proactive regeneration by: - Securing a development partner (Muse Developments Ltd) to deliver a mixed-use leisure quarter including an 8-screen cinema and a 69-room hotel complemented by restaurants, bars and public spaces on Forge Island and the adjoining former magistrates' court site.
+The cinema and hotel are now in full operation.

-Markets.
-Helping to deliver new housing developments in the town centre and at Westgate.

-• Seeking funding opportunities to help deliver public realm and townscape improvements.
+- Planning permissions have been granted for the development of Riverside Garden and Rotherham Markets.
+Helping to deliver new housing developments in the town centre and at Westgate. - Seeking funding opportunities to help deliver public realm and townscape improvements.